AllanOliveiraM/termina-ai-rooms-back/README.md

 ## Features

-- Acts as a proxy between the frontend and backend.
+- Acts as a proxy between the frontend and chatbot (LLM) backend.
 - Maintains user connectivity in virtual rooms.
 - Facilitates secure and stable communication.
 - Enforces code quality standards using ESLint, Prettier, and TypeScript type checks.